• Home |

 Why We Chose It

-The Sellier & Bellot 150 Grain SP is reasonably priced, so you can take it out for a day at the range without worrying about going into debt buying ammo.
-Though it's some of the cheapest ammo, it's still reliable, so when you're hunting, you can trust the round will go off once the trigger is pulled.
+The Sellier & Bellot 150 grain SP is reasonably priced.
+You can take it out for a day at the range without worrying about going into debt buying ammo.
+Though it's some of the cheapest ammo, it's still reliable.
+You can trust the round will go off when the trigger is pulled.

 Honorable Mention

 Another inexpensive round, especially when you buy it in bulk, is the Federal 270 Win 150 Grain SP.
-It has better ballistics than the Sellier & Bellot 150 Grain SP, but it's also slightly more expensive.
+It's suitable for hunting deer and elk, as well as shooting targets at the gun range.

 Which .270 Ammo is Best for You?